GM charges up new unit to sell electric delivery vans, gear

 Since late 2018, Fletcher, has been in charge of monetizing GM technology by turning ideas into businesses.
 “We really need to leverage our electrification expertise to other industries,” she said.

 Showing Wall Street’s fascination with electric vehicles, GM shares rose to their highest intraday price since the company left bankruptcy protection in 2010.
-Shares were up 7.3% to $48.25 in midday trading Tuesday.
+Shares were up 4.9% to $47.23 in midday trading Tuesday after trading as high as $48.95.

 Fletcher wouldn't comment on whether BrightDrop products would be sold through existing GM dealerships or directly by the company.
 But spokesman Stuart Fowle the company is working with its independent dealers on a separate BrightDrop sales network, with details to come later.